Department of Qur'ānic Studies and Recitation

 Mawlana Arif Kamal

-Liaison, Department of Department of Qurˀānic Studies and Recitation
+Liaison, Department of Qurˀānic Studies and Recitation

 Core Content Curriculum